psyGamer/cQualizer/.github/ISSUE_TEMPLATE/enchancement.md

 ---
-name: Feature request
+name: Enchancement
-about: Suggest a new idea for this project
+about: If you have an idea for improving an alreading existing feature
 title: ''
-labels: ''
+labels: Enhancement
 assignees: ''

 ---